Devolutions/doc/docs/en/kb/remote-desktop-manager/how-to-articles/allow-access-pc-outside-network.md

 Port forwarding maps the port on your router's IP address (your public IP) to the port and IP address of the PC you want to access.

-Specific steps for enabling port forwarding depend on the router you're using, so you'll need to search online for your router's instructions.
+Specific steps for enabling port forwarding depend on the router you're using, so you will need to search online for your router's instructions.
 For a general discussion of the steps, check out [wikiHow to Set Up Port Forwarding on a Router](https://www.wikihow.com/Set-Up-Port-Forwarding-on-a-Router)

-Before you map the port, you'll need the following:
+Before you map the port, you will need the following:

 - PC internal IP address: Look in ***Settings - Network & Internet - Status - View your network properties*** Find the network configuration with an "Operational" status and then get the IPv4 address.
 ![!!KB4617.png](https://webdevolutions.azureedge.net/docs/en/kb/KB4617.png)